briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ### Redis, revisited

 We can run redis as an ECS service instead of using ElastiCache.
-In order to do this, we will need our backend services (gunicorn, celery and celerybeat) to be able to communicate with a fourth ECS service that will run be running redis (using an official redis image from Docker Hub, or a redis image that we define in ECR).
+In order to do this, we will need our backend services (gunicorn, celery and celerybeat) to be able to communicate with a fourth ECS service that will be running redis (using an official redis image from Docker Hub, or a redis image that we define in ECR).

 By default, **there is no way for our backend services to know how to communicate with any other service in our ECS cluster**.
 If you have used docker-compose, you may know that you can use the service name `redis` in a backend service to easily communicate with a redis service called `redis`.
 This networking convenience is not available to use out of the box with ECS.
 To achieve this in AWS, we need some way to manage a unique ad hoc environment-specific Route 53 DNS record that points to the private IP of the Fargate task that is running redis in an ECS cluster for a given ad hoc environment.
 Such a service exists in AWS and it is called Cloud Map.
 Cloud Map offers service discovery so that our backend services can make network calls to a static DNS address that will reliably point to the correct private IP of the ECS task running the redis container.